 Literally hundreds of others with extraordinary stories of their own have largely been forgotten.
 Outside my walking tours few of these stories are enjoyably accessible to the visitor, even via the English Heritage blue plaques.
 Apart from scientists and inventors I also cover others with science or enlightenment in their story: explorers, pathologists, code breakers, surveyors, cooks, camoufleurs, manufacturers etc.

-Seen Science Britannica on BBC?
+Seen some interesting science on BBC2 or BBC4?
 You might like to leave your armchair and take a London Science Walk

 |Here are typical topics from my walking tours arranged in a historical timeline.|| |